wuher/devil/README.markdown

-**THIS IS A WORK IN PROGRESS**

 # Simple REST frameword for Django

-dRest aims to be simple to use REST framework for Django. dRest is influenced by [piston][1].
+Devil aims to be simple to use REST framework for Django.
+Devil is influenced by [piston][1].

 ## Key Characteristics